Tritium $\beta$-decay in pionless effective field theory

-The GT matrix element can extracted using \cref{eq_GT}.
-The axial coupling constant $g_A$ has been remeasured recently, giving results whose range is much bigger than the current recommendation.
-To be on the safe side, we take $g_A=1.273\pm 0.003\pm0.005$ \cite{new_gA, gA}.
-The first uncertainty in $g_A$ arises from the the difference between the measurements of Refs.~\cite{gA,new_gA}, and the second uncertainty is the statistical experimental uncertainty.
-In order to extract the Gamow-Teller strength, we use $\langle F\rangle$ is the Fermi transition taken from Fig.~\ref{fig_tauminus}.
-At infinity we find that the empirical GT strength is $\langle GT \rangle_\text{emp}= \sqrt{3}\frac{1.213\pm0.002}{g_A}$.
+The GT matrix element can be extracted from the triton half-life calculation using Eq.~\eqref{eq_GT}.
+The axial coupling constant, $g_A$, has been remeasured recently, leading to results whose range is much bigger than the current recommendation.
+To be on the safe side, we take $g_A=1.273\pm 0.003\pm0.005$ \cite{doi:10.1063/1.4983578, gA_1.2701}.
+The first uncertainty in $g_A$ arises from the difference between the measurements of Refs.~\cite{gA_1.2701, doi:10.1063/1.4983578}, and the second uncertainty is the statistical experimental uncertainty.
+To extract the Gamow-Teller strength, we use our prediction for the Fermi transition: $\langle \text{F} \rangle=0.9993$ \cite{fermi_reference_1998}.
+At large cutoff values, we find the empirical GT strength to be $\langle ||\text{GT}|| \rangle_\text{emp}= \sqrt{3}\frac{1.213\pm0.002}{g_A}$ \cite{fermi_reference_1998}.
 The uncertainty here originates mainly from the uncertainty in the triton half-life.

-The difference between the empirical GT strength and the numerical result for the GT-transition at NLO is used to fix $L_{1A}$ for ERE or Z-parameterization.
-Importantly, we find numerically in both cases, that the following combinations are RG invariant, a fact that was predicted by theory \cite{2000NuPhA.675..575B}:
+The difference between the empirical GT strength and the numerical result for the GT-transition at NLO is used to fix $l_{1, A}$ such that: